jmharris229/Brewards/README.md

 4. A user selects a beer and a popup will appear, asking for the brewery to confirm.
 5. After confirmation, the "punch" is added the users "punchcard" and the users profile data is updated.
 6. A user can then check the status of their updated "punchcard" by navigating to the "Punchcards" section.
+7. A user can also see the purchase in the "Purchases" section.

 ### Stretch Goals
 * Build portal for new breweries to sign up.